The space of traces in symmetric monoidal infinity categories: The bordism category and the cobordism hypothesis

-\begin{lem} For all $X$ the symmetric monoidal \icat\ $\Born{d}(X)$ has duals. \end{lem} \begin{proof} By definition we need to show that every object in the homotopy-category $h_1 \Born{d}(X)$ is dualisable.
-Let $(M,\gp)$ be a $(d-1)$-manifold with a map $\gp:M\to X$ representing an object of $\Born{d}(X)$.
-We define $e_M$ to be the $d$-manifold $M \times [0,1]$ thought of as a bordism from $M^- \amalg M$ to the empty set and $c_M$ to be the same manifold thought of as a bordism from the empty set to $M \amalg M^-$.
-It is straight-forward to check that this defines duality data for $M$ in the homotopy-category. \end{proof}
+\begin{lem} For all $X$ the symmetric monodial $\infty$-category $\Born{d}(X)$ has duals. \end{lem} \begin{proof} By definition \ref{defn:dual} we need to show that every object in the homotopy category $h_1 \Born{d}(X)$ is dualisable.
+Because of lemma \ref{lem:hBord=Cob} we can equivalently construct duals for the category $\Cob_d(X)$.
+This is well-known to those familiar with the cobordism hypothesis, but we include a brief description in the interest of completeness.